Vanishing cohomology on a double cover

 \subsection{Acknowledgements}

-This work was initiated when the second named author visits KAIST supported by KAIST CMC and the first named author visits University of Pavia supported by INdAM (GNSAGA).
+This work was initiated when the second named author visited KAIST supported by KAIST CMC and the first named author visited University of Pavia supported by INdAM (GNSAGA).
 Both authors thank KIAS and INdAM.
 The first named author would like to thank University Pavia for their hospitality and Lidea Stoppino for useful discussions during his visit.
 He was partially supported by Basic Science Research Program through the NRF of Korea funded by the Ministry of Education (2016930170).
-The second named author is partially supported by INdAM (GNSAGA); PRIN 2015 \emph{`` Moduli spaces and Lie theory''} and by (MIUR): Dipartimenti di Eccellenza Program (2018-2022) - Dept. of Math.
+The second named author is partially supported by INdAM (GNSAGA); PRIN 2017 \emph{``Moduli spaces and Lie theory''} and by (MIUR): Dipartimenti di Eccellenza Program (2018-2022) - Dept. of Math.
 Univ. of Pavia.
 Finally, we thank the referee for several useful suggestions and remarks.